longhorn/website/content/docs/1.1.0/volumes-and-nodes/maintenance.md

     The replica processes on the node will be stopped at this stage.

-    > **Upcoming feature:** After adding the support of `Replica eviction`, you will be able to evict the replicas on the node gracefully.

     The engine processes on the node will be migrated with the Pod to other nodes.

     After the `drain` is completed, there should be no engine or replica process running on the node.
 Two instance managers will still be running on the node, but they're stateless and won't cause interruption to the existing workload.